-A session is a LOGON of a user on a Teradata system, through which one or more sequential transactions can be executed.
-The session is terminated by a LOGOFF statement.
+A session is a LOGON of a user on a Teradata system through which one or more sequential transactions can be executed.
+A LOGOFF statement terminates the session.

-For Teradata, multiple sessions are like a number of users (but with the same user credentials).
-Each of these sessions belongs to the same Teradata user and can execute one or more sequential transactions between LOGON and LOGOFF just like a single session.
+For Teradata, multiple sessions are like several users (but with the same user credentials).
+Each session belongs to the same Teradata user and can execute one or more sequential transactions between LOGON and LOGOFF, just like a single session.

-The use of multiple sessions makes it possible to run multiple tasks in parallel.
+Multiple sessions make it possible to run multiple tasks in parallel.
 The aim is to increase performance.

 A BTEQ import script can usually increase performance by using multiple sessions.
-BTEQ export scripts usually do not achieve any performance advantage by using multiple sessions.
+BTEQ export scripts typically do not achieve any performance advantage by using multiple sessions.

-This is difficult to answer and is best determined empirically.
-What is important is an access path via the Rowhash (UPI, NUPI, USI).
+This isn’t easy to answer and is best determined empirically.
+What is essential is an access path via the Rowhash (UPI, NUPI, USI).
 Too few sessions do not bring out the maximum performance.
 Too many sessions do not bring any more performance advantage after a certain point but increase the administration effort.

 For Full Table Scans and NUSI accesses.

 Example 1: Multiple Sessions which do not improve performance

 The graph shows that all four transactions (T1, T2, T3, T4) are concurrently active on all AMPs.
 Even for a single-row lookup, these transactions necessitate accessing all AMPs.
 None of the transactions use a single rowhash for access, resulting in no performance enhancement.

 Example 2: Multiple Sessions which do improve performance